 The CRA approved advisability in July 2019 and a budget amendment in September 2019 to fund a feasibility study for a pedestrian pier to connect Spaceview Mercury Park to Spaceview Gemini Park.
 The parks are separated by an inlet that requires visitors to back track to visit both parks.
-The pier if found feasible to construct will meet the CRA's Plan goal of connecting the City's parks and providing a water front attraction for residents and visitors to view rocket launches.
+If found feasible to construct, the pier will meet the CRA's Plan goal of connecting the City's parks and providing a water front attraction for residents and visitors to view rocket launches.
 In January 2020 a Request for Qualifications (RFQ) was advertised to conduct a Feasibility and Conceptual Design Study.
 Taylor Engineering, Jacksonville, Florida, was selected in March 2020 to do the study.
 A contract with Taylor Engineering was signed in July 2020.
-The study was conducted in FY2021.
+In February of 2021 Taylor Engineering presented the Feasibility Study and Conceptual Design to the CRA.
+Based on the presentation, the CRA recommended moving forward to have a contract for a final design of the presented Concept #1.
+At the May 2021 CRA meeting the CRA and City Council approved an award of contract for Taylor Engineering to provide a final design of the Spaceview Park Connecting Pedestrian Pier at a cost of \$92,833.
+The design is estimated to be finalized by March of 2022.